eclipse/paho.mqtt.cpp/README.md

  For full details, see [CONTRIBUTING.md](https://github.com/eclipse/paho.mqtt.cpp/blob/master/CONTRIBUTING.md).

 ## Building from source

-*GNU Make and autotools were deprecated and removed in the v1.1 release.*

 _CMake_  is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
 It is now the only supported build system.